flame-code/FLAME/docs/potential.rst

             ``siesta``: Siesta DFT code :cite:`Siesta`.

             ``cp2k``: CP2K DFT/QM/MM code :cite:`Cp2k`.

+            ``msock``: Network socket interface.
+Uses the i-Pi protocol to interact with extrenal codes.

+..  warning:: mpmd seems identical to lj, which one to select?

 **potential_sec**: (string) Secondary interatomic potential, usually used to perform a preliminary relaxations or to evaluate an approximate Hessian matrix.
+All available options identical to  **potential**.

     default: None

-    options: Identical to **potential**.

 **core_rep**: (logical) If selected, adds a repulsive potential to the **potential** method based on the atomic radii.
 Some potentials (like PAW DFT) tend to cause issues if atoms get too close to each other